 Company Champions have a special shoulder pad that comes in some of the command squad boxes.
 There isn’t a clear symbol or badge for the position.

 There’s no consistent guidance on what a Champion should have.
-Some of GW’s studio models have a wreath, but DA definitely use that symbol for their Ancients. 🤷🏻♂️
+Some of GW’s studio models have a wreath, but DA definitely use that symbol for their Ancients.
+This piece shows a laurel wreath surrounding a skull. 🤷🏻♂️ I painted the 4th company’s checkerboard device on the right shoulder of mine.

 Veterans in previous editions were marked with a red sword.
 Now that the Lieutenant has taken over this symbol, there hasn’t been updated guidance on how to mark up a veteran.
+My recommendation would be a white or silver sword, which is supported by the Company Veterans box art.
 This is sort of moot because there’s not a big reason to take Company Veterans or Veteran Intercessors, but this is still unresolved.
+Also, various editions of the codex differ on whether it should point up or down.

-Bladeguard Veterans should have a Crux Terminatus on their right shoulder and a Deathwing logo on their left shoulder.
+Bladeguard Veterans, Sternguard Veterans, and probably Vangaurd Veterans should have a Crux Terminatus on their right shoulder and a Deathwing logo on their left shoulder.
 There are crux transfers on the Indomitus sheet.

 Deathwing Terminators should have a Deathwing symbol on their right shoulders, Crux Terminatus on their left.